-Consumer management helps 4-H members learn more about how to make smart fiscal decisions and how to improve financial literacy.
-The different exhibits provide a variety of learning experiences for 4-H members.
+Consumer management helps participants learn more about how to make smart fiscal decisions and how to improve financial literacy.
+The different exhibits provide a variety of learning experiences for 4-H'ers.
 Participants in this category will emphasize setting smart goals and keeping a spending plan.
 All static exhibits must have received a purple ribbon at the county fair to advance to the State Fair.

-PREMIUM
+PREMIUM Purple Blue \$3.00 \$2.75

-Purple Blue Red White \$3.00 \$2.75 \$2.25 \$1.75
+Red White \$2.25 \$1.75